Empire325Marketing/FrankOp/README.md

 ```bash
 scripts/runpod_tunnel_manager.sh
 ```

+   The script sets `FLUENT_LISTEN_ADDR` to `0.0.0.0` by default so the Fluent Bit HTTP input listens on all interfaces.
+Override this environment variable if you need the collector bound to a specific address.

 2. On each VPS node, establish a persistent tunnel using `autossh`.
    Specify the remote port assigned to the node when invoking the